NikosAgiasotis/Python-Password-Generator/README.md

 ## How to run ?

-1. Open the command line
-2. py pwd_gen.py
+1. Press : py pwd_gen.py